MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-improvement-actions.md

 ### Update testing source

 By default, Compliance Manager will automate as much testing as possible for improvement actions.
 If needed, you can update the testing source for an individual improvement action with the **Testing source** dropdown on the left side of its screen.
 Options include **Manual**, **Automatic**, and **Parent**.
+If you choose **Parent**, you will be prompted to associate another action with this one.
+Follow the steps in the wizard to set up your new action's inheritance.

 You can also change your overall preferences for automated testing on Compliance Manager's **Settings** page ([learn more](compliance-manager-setup.md#manage-automated-testing-settings)).

 ## Review standards and regulations